richvreeland/to.do/README.md

 Welcome to my blurry, dumb task app that doesn't care about days.

 ## Set Up ##
+First things first : this to do app uses PHP and writes txt files, so it needs a server.

 In order to create tasks and start using this thing, you have to make some categories.
 Create a file called `categories.txt`.
 Here is an example of how it should be formatted:

 ```